progital/gatsby-wpgraphql-inline-images/README.md

 ## Examples of usage

-I'm going to use [gatsby-wpgraphql-blog-example](https://github.com/wp-graphql/gatsby-wpgraphql-blog-example) as a starter and it will source data from my demo site at [noh.progital.dev](https://noh.progital.dev/).
+I'm going to use [gatsby-wpgraphql-blog-example](https://github.com/wp-graphql/gatsby-wpgraphql-blog-example) as a starter and it will source data from a demo site at [yourdomain.dev](https://yourdomain.dev/).

 Add this plugin to the `gatsby-config.js`